TOlchawa/yapp/README.md

    - `SERVER_SCRIPT`
    - `FRONTEND_SCRIPT`

-The workflows read the secrets and variables and pass them to `scripts/restart-services.sh` to restart the services on your server.
+`restart-services.yml` reads these values and passes them to `scripts/restart-services.sh` to restart the services on your server whenever `main` is updated.